sdiehl/wiwinwlh/tutorial.md

 Throughout the last 30 years Haskell has grown into a very mature compiler with a fledgling ecosystem that is constantly reinventing itself and looking to further a set of research goals that define the community.
-Although laziness was originally the major research goal, this has largely become a quirky artifict that most users of the language are uninterested in generlaly.
+Although laziness was originally the major research goal, this has largely become a quirky artifact that most users of the language are generally uninterested in.
 In modern times the major themes of Haskell community are:

 * A vehicle for type system research